kbmackenzie/kbmackenzie.xyz/static/mewlix/mewlix.md

 Mewlix is a cat-themed esoteric programming language designed for creating small pixel games!
 It compiles to vanilla JavaScript and runs natively on a browser.

-Mewlix's compiler is written in pure Haskell, and the source code is [fully available on Github][1].
+The compiler is written in pure Haskell, and is a self-contained binary executable.
+The source code is [fully available on Github][1].

-The compiler is a self-contained binary executable.
-It can build projects, run them in a local server, and package them into a neat `.zip` file for upload to websites like [itch.io][4]!

-A Mewlix source file should have the `.mews` extension, and should be an UTF8-encoded text file.

-A fun, brief guide to Mewlix can be found [in this section](#learn-mewlix-in-y-minutes)!

-A list of example projects with fully available source code can be found [here][3]!
+A list of example projects with fully available source code can be found [here][3]. 🐱💖

 ### Table of Contents